 I’ve mainly experienced two types of travel: camping and going overseas, both of which have greatly defined the way I view the world and my life.
-Camping has made me realize how beautiful solitude is and how I should constantly find ways to relax and just pause and think about the things around me.
-Camping has also made me realize how fragile our environment is, as well as how important it is to respect nature and take time to understand it.
+Camping made me realize how beautiful solitude is and how I should constantly find ways to relax and just pause to think about the things around me.
+Camping also made me realize how fragile our environment is, as well as how important it is to respect nature and take time to understand it.
 In driving to national and state parks around the United States, I’ve learned more about the country and what other people’s lives are like outside of the city that I live in.

 On the other hand, traveling overseas has done the most work in broadening my worldview and helping me become more open-minded.
 Every single place I’ve been to has inspired me or enlightened me in some way, and it’s also the main reason why I’m so in love with finding stories — every time I meet another person from across the world, I want to know why they are the way they are and hear their story.
 I’ve found that observation has helped me a lot in understanding others when I don’t speak their language, but I always want to ask people more questions, which probably explains why I love learning languages so much.
 Learning a new language — or becoming better at one — helps me appreciate and understand more of the stories I encounter.

 My favorite place that I’ve camped at is Death Valley National Park, which is a magical place that makes me feel changed and wiser and more sure of myself every time I enter and leave the park.
 My favorite location overseas is (and will forever be) Hong Kong, which is very much influenced by the fact that I can speak fluent Cantonese and therefore communicate with people I meet easily in Hong Kong.